Banner - Practice Academy Virtual Conference, June 11, 2026

 0:00 / 0:00

-American workers say some financial pressures have eased compared with the past few years, but new research suggests that broader concerns about well-being, economic uncertainty, and the future of workplace benefits remain front of mind.
-Findings from the latest Workplace Wellness Survey by the Employee Benefit Research Institute and Greenwald Research offer a detailed snapshot of how employees are feeling about their jobs, their benefits, and the economic forces shaping their financial security.
+Workers in the U.S. say some financial pressures have eased compared with the past few years, but new research suggests that broader concerns about well-being, economic uncertainty and the future of workplace benefits remain front of mind.
+Findings from the latest Employee Benefit Research Institute/Greenwald Research Workplace Wellness Survey offer a detailed snapshot of how employees are feeling about their jobs, their benefits and the economic forces shaping their financial security.

 At the same time, the survey highlights emerging workplace trends that could reshape the employee experience in the coming years.
 Workers are showing cautious openness to new tools and technologies that promise to simplify benefits and financial decision-making, while also expressing lingering worries about how these changes could affect job stability.